ADGEfficiency/adgefficiency.github.io/_posts/2016-12-01-what-is-the-uk-imbalance-price.md

 date: 2016-12-01
 categories:
   - Electricity Price Forecasting
-excerpt:
+classes: wide
-An introduction to the economics of imbalance in electricity systems.
+excerpt: An introduction to the economics of imbalance in electricity systems.

 ---